MikSkrzyp/SauceDemoTesting/README.md

 # SauceDemoTesting

-These project is about testing website [saucedemo.com](https://www.saucedemo.com/)
+These project is about testing GUI of website [saucedemo.com](https://www.saucedemo.com/)

-I have written 5 tests which concern functionality aspects of this website
+I have written 5 example test cases to show my skills of GUI testing.
+Each test case has steps to perform.
+My job was to automate these using tech stack given below

 ## Tech Stack